L.A. Wolves FC

 L.A.
-Wolves FC is an American amateur soccer club based in Torrance, California.
+Wolves FC is an American semi-pro soccer club based in Los Angeles County, California.
 They are named after the Los Angeles Wolves who played in the United Soccer Association in 1967 and in the North American Soccer League in 1968.

-The club features its Men's Pro Development first team, L.A.
-Wolves FC (United Premier Soccer League), and its Youth Academy.
+The club features its men's pro development first team, L.A.
+Wolves FC (United Premier Soccer League), its women's pro development team, and its youth academy.

 History

 Club owner and UPSL Commissioner Yan Skwara re-launched L.A.
-Wolves FC in 2014, after taking a number of names for a club into consideration.
-The club was founded with the aspirations of turning professional in mind.
+Wolves FC in 2014 with the aspiration of turning professional.
 L.A.
-Wolves play their home games at Toyota Sports Complex in Torrance and are a current member of the United Premier Soccer League (UPSL), a USASA Premier league.
+Wolves play their home games in Long Beach and are a current member of the United Premier Soccer League (UPSL), a direct member of the US Soccer Federation.

 On August 30, 2014 the L.A.
 Wolves played their first match, a 6–0 victory in a friendly over the Orange County Crew SC at Toyota Sports Complex.

 On 18 December 2018, the Wolves announced a player development affiliation with Orange County SC of the USL Championship.

+On February 27th 2026, the L.A.
+Wolves announced a Pro Pathway partnership with Belmopan FC (CONCACAF) out of Belize which will serve as an outlet for its players' path to professionalism.